factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/motivation/README.md

 ## End user GUI

-FactoryFX comes with an out-of-the-box user interface that allows for changing the system's configuration.
-It is based on metadata you can add to the meta-level (factories).
+For a good end user experience it's important to provide a user interface for data editing therefore FactoryFX comes with an out-of-the-box user interface that allows for changing the system's configuration.
+It is based on metadata(e.g.: labels,validation) you can add to the meta-level (factories).

 The user interface is based on an interface that you can use to change to system's configuration with any arbitrary graphical user interface, so you are not limited.